-CHIP Members are eligible to receive an unlimited number of prescriptions per month and may receive up to a 90-day supply of a drug.
+CHIP Members are eligible to receive an unlimited number of prescriptions per month and may receive up to a 90-day supply of a drug with a 90-day copay.

 STAR Member Prescriptions

 STAR members may have an unlimited number of prescriptions each month.
 This includes adult STAR members as well as children STAR members.